 Don’t forget the floors

 Changing your floors is going to be much more time consuming and expensive than adding color to your walls, but don’t forget about them.
+Transforming the floor can consume as much as 70% of your time and make up over 50% of your expenses, I can’t believe it sometimes which is why having a good budget planned helps.
 Adding a light or neutral carpet over dark floors will contrast nicely and help tie the room together.
 If you’re floors are light adding a rich accent rug will give the room a cozier feeling.
 If you have an open floor plan, changing the the floor by just one shade makes it easy to separate the family room from the living room from the kitchen.

 Don’t be afraid to add pops of color, after all you don’t want your house to look too cold and vanilla!
 The 60-30-10 rule is a good one to follo: 60% of a dominant color on the walls, 30% of a secondary color on furniture and 10% of an accent color.
 Choosing two accent colors for accessories will help make your home feel more pulled together as you go from room to room.
 Pulling inspiration from furniture or paintings you know you’re going to keep is one of the easiest ways to start to put together a new color scheme and will ensure that everything feels like it belongs once you finish.